UC-Irvine-CS175/uci-cs175/about.md

 Present midterm milestones that have been reached as well as refinement of the ML system components.
 At this stage, baseline models should be identified and prototyped.

 ### The Final Project
-For the final project, you can work in groups of 2-3 people.
+For the final project, you can work in groups of 4 people maximum.
 In terms of time commitment, expect to take roughly **40 hours per person total**.

 Your final project will be graded based on several factors.
   * Repository - The repository must have the appropriate structure and documentation for reproducibility of the study.